Tax Filings Seen Dipping Amid Trump Crackdown On Illegal Immigration

 There is a common belief that immigrants in this country without authorization don't file or pay taxes.
 But the IRS says that last year nearly 4.5 million people across the country who don't have Social Security numbers filed federal tax returns and many are in this country illegally.

-At the Unity Council, an East Oakland community-based organization offering free tax preparation for low-income people, about a dozen clients and IRS-certified volunteer tax preparers spent a recent afternoon hunched over rows of aging computers.
+At the Unity Council, an East Oakland, Calif., community-based organization offering free tax preparation for low-income people, about a dozen clients and IRS-certified volunteer tax preparers spent a recent afternoon hunched over rows of aging computers.

 "We'll help everyone," says Clarissa Johnson, who directs the clinic.
 "We don't ask them about their immigration status.
 That is between them and the tax preparer and that is confidential."